Join Free Migration Project this fall at the inaugural Open Borders Conference in the D.C. area.

 The one-day 2018 Open Borders Conference will be a space for activists, scholars, organizers, service providers, students, and members of the community to come together to learn what open borders might look like; why open borders would lead to dramatic increases in public safety, prosperity, and equality; and what it would mean to #AbolishICE.

 Register here!
-(A $10 donation is requested to help cover food costs.)
+(A $10 donation is requested to help cover lunch costs.)

 Free Migration Project advocates for recognition of migration as a basic human right, and we support the growing movement to abolish immigration enforcement and open the borders.